iximiuz/labs-content-samples/sample-tutorial/index.md

 ---

 This is a self-documenting sample that serves as a guide on how to author **tutorials** on iximiuz Labs.
-You can find the source of this document on [GitHub](https://github.com/iximiuz/labs-content-samples).
+You can find the source of this document on [GitHub](https://github.com/iximiuz/labs-content-samples/tree/main/sample-tutorial).
 Feel free to use it as a starting point for your own tutorials.

-## What is a Tutorial?
+## What is a Tutorial on iximiuz Labs?

 Tutorials are deep dives into DevOps and server-side topics where theory blends with hands-on examples.
-You can think of them as a combination of a blog post and a playground.
+You can think of them as a **combination of a traditional blog post and a Linux playground**.
-A tutorial can be just a few paragraphs long or as large as a book (but in the latter case, please consider splitting it into multiple tutorials or turning it into a [course](/new/course)):
+A tutorial can be just a few paragraphs long or as large as a book (but in the latter case, please consider splitting it into multiple tutorials or turning it into a [course](/new/course)).

-- Tutorials can (and often should) contain code snippets, images, and _interactive tasks_ (see below).
+What makes iximiuz Labs tutorials special:

+- Explanatory drawings, screenshots, and diagrams.
+- Reproducible shell commands and code snippets.
+- Interactive tasks with immediate feedback.
+- Ability to access the playground directly from the browser.
+- Complementary [challenges](/new/challenge) for more comprehensive learning experience.

-- Authenticated users can start and complete tutorials, with the corresponding progress reflected in their personal dashboard.
+Assuming the tutorial is published and accessible (see _access control_ below), non-authenticated users are typically allowed to read the tutorial's content, while authenticated users can start the tutorial's playground and mark the tutorial as completed, with the corresponding progress reflected in their personal dashboard.

 ## How to Edit the Tutorial